 When the parent has proved himself or herself as being capable of talking about sex with some degree of comfort, then children will begin asking questions.
-Responding to and encouraging questions is the third vital part of a well-rounded capacity to do sex education in the home.
 It is vital to encourage questions, to praise kids lavishly for asking questions.
 This should be easy to do, because there are few greater gifts than having a child who will bring his or her questions to you.
-But typically you must earn this gift by establishing a track record.
+But typically, you must earn this gift by establishing a track record.

-Your child happens to find a used sanitary napkin in the trash with a little blood leaked through.
-The mother takes the opportunity simply to explain menstruation.
+Your child happens to see a used tampon or sanitary napkin in the trash with a little blood leaked through.
+The mother takes the opportunity to explain menstruation simply.

 CHILD: Mom, what is that?
 Is someone bleeding?
 Did someone cut themselves?

 PARENT: No, honey.
 That blood came out of my vagina.
 But I’m not sick or cut.
 Do you know why that happened?
 It is because I’m having what women call my “period” right now.